carbon-language/carbon-lang/docs/design/generics/details.md

 ### Use case: detecting unreachable matches

-If one interface extends another, that gives the information to the compiler that the extending interface is implemented for a subset of types as the extended interface.
+If interface `E` extends another interface `I`, that gives the information to the compiler that the any type implementing `E` also implements `I`.
 This can be used to detect unreachable code.

 For example, the [`impl` prioritization rule](#prioritization-rule) is used to pick between `impl` declarations based on an explicit priority ordering given by the developer.
-If the broader interface is prioritized over the more specific interface, the compiler can conclude that the more specific declaration will never be selected and report an error.
+If the broader interface `I` is prioritized over the more specific interface `E`, the compiler can conclude that the more specific declaration will never be selected and report an error.
 Similar situations could be detected in function overloading.

 ## Adapting types